top of page

 Submission Questions

 4. Which WFTV Festival location are you submitting to?
 You can submit one project to various locations, each project will need to be submitted separately.
-Please note, you will be asked to attend the location of where your screening will take place.
+Please note, you will be required to attend the location of where your screening will take place.
 Only short films and TV short form projects (under 20 mins) will be accepted to the WFTV Festival outside of London.
-Only London will accept both short and long form content.
+Only the London edition of the festival will accept both short and long form content.

 5. Do you have any access requirements?